hiro-sun/vscode-emacs/README.md

 ## Update History

+0.0.7 (2016-07-14)
+- bug fix for C-k.
+Thanks trezm.
+- C-o and C-x C-f execute "workbench.action.files.openFile".
+Thanks sammy44nts.

+0.0.6
+- C-p and C-n can be used in other panels such as Suggestion and Hint.
+- Fix bug C-x C-f won't open file explorer.
+- Add one more undo operation C-/
+- Add redo operation C-x z
+- Fix incorrect column moving after using C-a and C-e

+These commands and bug fixes were coding by kpping.
+Thanks. :)

 0.0.5
 - Change the processing of C-u, C-h.
 - Change the processing of C-x C-f, C-x C-w, C-x C-s.